 The Hall of Harmony projects world religions side by side.
 The monument is ringed by a parikrama containing 365 stone pillars.
 The temple also houses the Akshardham Center for Applied Research in Social Harmony (AARSH) which is a futuristic research center with a rich library, study stations, and archives.
 Access to the library is confined to enlisted scholars.

 So far millions of people have visited the monument since its inception on November 2, 1992.
-They have been able to savour the story of Hinduism and to imbibe the message of universal peace and brotherhood.
+They have been able to savor the story of Hinduism and imbibe the message of universal peace and brotherhood.

 SAT-CHIT-ANAND-WATER SHOW is held every day after sunset.